 We are, and may in the future become, a party to license agreements that grant us rights to use certain intellectual property, including patents and patent applications, typically in certain specified fields of use.
 Currently, we rely on an in-license from The Brigham and Women's Hospital, Inc. (BWH), for patents, for example, relating to methods of using nanoparticles to measure the proteome, including the methods used in the Proteograph Product Suite and may in the future rely on licenses from other third parties with respect to our products, including the Proteograph Product Suite, or other technology.
 Our rights to use licensed technology in our business are subject to the continuation of and compliance with the terms of the BWH license and any licenses we may enter into in the future.
 Some of these licensed rights provide us with freedom to operate for aspects of our products and technologies.
-As a result, any termination of this license could result in the loss of significant rights and could harm our ability to develop, manufacture and commercialize our products, including the Proteograph Product Suite.
-We may need to obtain additional licenses from others to advance our research, development and commercialization activities.
-For instance, under our license agreement with BWH, we currently in-license a patent family which includes methods used in the Proteograph Product Suite, and to the extent any additional intellectual property developed by BWH that are not included in such licensed patent families are necessary or useful for the Proteograph Product Suite or any other product or technology, we would need to negotiate for additional licenses to such additional intellectual property.
+As a result, any termination of this license could result in the loss of significant rights and could harm our ability to develop, manufacture and commercialization activities.
+For instance, under our license agreement with BWH, we currently in-license a patent family which includes methods used in the Proteograph Product Suite, and to the extent any additional intellectual property developed by BWH that are not included in such licenses to such additional intellectual property.
 Such licenses may not be available on commercially reasonable terms or at all, or may be non-exclusive, in which case third parties, including our competitors, could use the same licensed intellectual property to compete with us.
-Any of the foregoing could have a material adverse effect on our business, financial condition,
+Any of the foregoing could have a material adverse effect on our business, financial condition, results of operation or prospects.